melcey/project-backend/README.md

 ## How to run tests for the backend?

+- If you want to run the tests in your local environment:

+  - Since we use Testcontainers to mock the database, you will need to run Docker at the background while you are running the tests in your local environment.

+- If you want to run the tests in Docker:

   - Use the file `docker-compose.test.yml` to run the tests.
 You should see the outputs on the logs of the container.

   - To see the logs of the container, you can click the container named `backend-test` on Docker Desktop.

 ## Important Notes on Database Connections